AlabamaASRL/asset_asrl/doc/tutorials/PhaseGuide.rst

 Note the trajectory is returned as a python list where each element is a full-ode input (ie: :math:`[\vec{X}_i,t_i,\vec{U}_i,\vec{P}]`) at each point in time along the trajectory.
 You may also return the table in the form of an :code:`oc.LGLInterpTable` so that it can be sampled as a smooth function of time.
 See the section on :ref:`Tabular Data and Interpolation` for more details.
 If you added static parameters to the :code:`phase`, these can be retrieved using :code:`.returnStaticParams`.
-Finally, you can also retrieve an estimate for the co-states of a optimal control problem AFTER it has been optimized.
+Finally, you can also retrieve an estimate for the co-states of an optimal control problem AFTER it has been optimized.
 These could then be used as the initial guess to an indirect form of the same optimization problem.

 .. code-block:: python